Models of Organic Compounds

 - The structural formula of a molecule shows all of the atoms in the structure and the order in which they are connected by covalent bonds.
-Add hydrogen atoms as needed to each atom in the following structural formulas so that each atom has a closed-shell electron configuration and zero charge.
+Add hydrogen atoms as needed to each atom in the following structural formulas so that each atom has a closed shell electron configuration and zero charge.

 Answers to Questions

-Part A. Structures of Organic Compounds
+Part A. Models of Alkanes—Structural Isomers

 - Build models of ethane, C2H6, and propane, C3H8, and write out their structural formulas.

-Yes, the hydrogen atoms on adjacent carbon atoms in ethane can “slide” past each other as the C—C bond turns or rotates.
+The hydrogen atoms on adjacent carbon atoms in ethane can “slide” past each other as the C—C bond turns or rotates.

 - There are two possible structures for butane, C4H10.
 Build models of both structures and draw their structural formulas.